 In business, planning is everything and can be the difference between a smooth tax filing and payment, and a long drawn-out process with the IRS.
 First, have an idea of when to file early, so you can take advantage of early filing deductibles.
 You can mark out dates in your schedule or calendar every year for the quarterly tax filing and payment dates.
 Planning also hel[s to minimize your tax burden, and ensure you save money by paying as little as possible.

 Make sure a digital and electronic record of every transaction is safely kept, as you will need to go through them when sorting your taxes.
-Make sure to keep a steady amount of money by the side, so you do not start running around when the date is due.
+Make sure to keep a steady amount of money on the side, so you do not start running around when the date is due.

-The first step is to identify how much taxes are due, from local to state to federal level.
+The first step is to identify how much taxes are due, from local to state to federal.
 Determining your exact tax liability will help you identify the specifics involved in all obligations and give you the right framework when speaking to a professional.
 Generally, the task liability of most businesses will be governed by primary considerations such as business structure location, location, and assets.

 It is always good for you as a small business owner to get professional help, so that all filings and payments are done correctly and under the law.
 Apart from the need to file correct taxes, professional CPA firms can be a very cost-effective way to get your filings done with minimal effort, and with much fewer complications.
 They can also help reduce the tax burdens and ensure as much money as possible is kept in the business, which is critical to the long-term success of your business.